jam14d/CodetoCodons/README.md

 ## Mutation Explorer

-The **Mutation Explorer** is an interactive Streamlit tool for detecting and visualizing mutations in genome sequences.
+The **Mutation Explorer** is for detecting and visualizing mutations in genome sequences.
 It compares two FASTA files — a reference genome and a variant genome — to identify **Single Nucleotide Polymorphisms (SNPs)** and displays them.

 ### Features
 - Upload **FASTA** files for both reference and variant genomes.